labsterx/startupwatch-app/README.md

 This app is an HTML5 hybrid app developed using the [Ionic Framework](http://ionicframework.com/), which is optimized for AngularJS.

-The date source for this app is the [AngelList API](https://angel.co/api).
+The data source for this app is the [AngelList API](https://angel.co/api).

 Installation